 1. Expires/No Resale Value

 Some digital publishers only allow access to a textbook for the duration of the course.
 If a student wishes to review what they learned for a future class, they’re out of luck.
 Not all publishers have the same policy here, but it’s not uncommon for students to pay for information they do not get to keep.
-On the other hand, digital textbooks don’t offer resale value, either.
+Digital textbooks don’t offer resale value, either.
 When a student is done with the course or no longer needs the book, they’re left empty-handed.

 2. Heavily Relies On Access To Technology